tintinweb/tintinweb/Readme.md

 ____

-🧙‍ I am ...
+🧙‍ I try to ...

-- improving Security for the Ethereum Ecosystem
+- improve Security for the Ethereum Ecosystem
-- reviewing complex Smart Contract Systems and Off-Chain components
+- review complex Smart Contract Systems and Off-Chain components
-- researching new attack vectors
+- research new attack vectors
-- building useful Tools to satisfy the lazy efficiency monk in me
+- buidl useful Tools to satisfy the lazy efficiency monk in me

 🥷 I ...